dagraham/nts-dgraham/README.md

 ### Configuration

+_nts_ runs in a terminal window that should be configured to use a fixed width (monospaced) font. _Menlo Regular_ for OSX and _DejaVu Sans Mono_ for Linux are good choices.
+A width of at least 60 characters for the terminal window is recommended.

 Before you start *nts* for the first time, think about where you would like to keep your personal data files and any log files that _nts_ will create.
 This will be your nts _home directory_.
 The _nts_ configuration file, "cfg.yaml" will be placed in this directory as well as the data and log files in the subdirectories _data_ and _logs_, respectively.

 The default is to use the current working directory when you start _nts_ as the _home directory_ either 1) if it is empty (unused so far) or 2) if it contains  subdirectories called "data" and "logs" or 3) if it contains a file called "cfg.yaml" and a subdirectory called "logs".
 To use this option just change to this directory before starting _nts_.